Da4kek/Partition-Allocation-algorithms/README.md

 4. See for yourself how the algorithm allocates the processes to the holes.

-`Future updates will include more algorithms and a GUI.`
+`Future updates will include more algorithms and a GUI.` `Ps: I am learning C# so the code might not be the best.`